sdiehl/sympy-mcp/README.md

 ## Why?

-Language models absolutely *suck* at symbolic manipulation.
+Language models absolutely *absolutely abysmal* at symbolic manipulation.
 They randomly drop variables, make up random constants, permute variables and generally make a mess.
 But we have awesome tools for symbolic manipulation, so we can use tool-calling to call out to to give them the ability to manipulate sequences of expressions.

 ## Usage